projectacrn/acrn-hypervisor/doc/user-guides/acrn-dm-parameters.rst

        can be disabled using this option.

    * - :kbd:`-r, --ramdisk <ramdisk_image_path>`
-     - Set the ramdisk (full path) for the UOS.
+     - Set the ramdisk (full path) for the User VM.
 The maximum length is 1023.
-       The supported ramdisk format depends on your UOS kernel configuration.
+       The supported ramdisk format depends on your User VM kernel configuration.

        usage: ``-r /path/to/your/ramdisk_image``